 It’s 1975 and if you’re Neil Young, you’re hanging out in sunny California, feeling a decade older than you were three years ago, but at least the drugs are good, and sometimes the smog ain’t so bad, particularly when Crazy Horse drops by.
 Just plug in and play so loud it actually cuts through the haze, and mystical birds of great danger are seen soaring high, fierce and beautiful.

 “According to my friend Jason who knows everything, the Ventures lack credibility because they were never a proper surf band.
 They just ripped off the surf sound and, being top notch musicians with access to top notch studios, their stuff often killed the originals in recorded form.
 Jason, all I can say is, purity is boring, particularly when applied to something as impure, mongrel, fuzz and raunch infested as surf infused rock ‘n’ roll.
-And anyway, Raunchy shouldn’t even be on the list as it was released in 1964, a year before the cut-off.
-Clearly, surf music (even if it’s impure) is capable of transcending the laws of space and time.”
+And anyway, Raunchy shouldn’t even be on the list as it was released in 1964, a year before the cut-off, which I only just figured out, so whatever, call this whole initiative impure, mongrel, raunch infested.
+Or maybe surf music is capable of transcending the laws of space and time, even if it’s impure.”
 (Philip Random)